Abortion in Indiana: Early history

 By the end of the 1800s, all states in the Union except Louisiana had therapeutic exceptions in their legislative bans on abortions.
 In the 19th century, bans by state legislatures on abortion were about protecting the life of the mother given the number of deaths caused by abortions; state governments saw themselves as looking out for the lives of their citizens.
+The late 1800s saw various court cases concerning the state of abortion, with most focused on the providers rather than the young women impacted.
+One case that gained nationwide notice was that of Eliza Francis Levesay, a young woman from a poor family in Decatur County, Indiana, located southeast of the state capitol, Indianapolis.
+Levesay had an affair with a young man from a wealthy family named William Miers, which resulted in her becoming pregnant and seeking an abortion.
+Levesay obtained an illegal abortion at the office of Dr. C. C. Burns, a local dentist.
+After the procedure, Levesay became ill and was treated by a physician, who reported her case to the state authorities.
+A thorough investigation was conducted into her case; however, the jury was unable to reach a unanimous decision, and the case was dismissed.

-By 1950, the state legislature would pass a law that stating that a woman who had an abortion or actively sought to have an abortion regardless of whether she went through with it were guilty of a criminal offense.
+By 1950, the state legislature would pass a law that stating that a woman who had an abortion or actively sought to have an abortion, regardless of whether or not she went through with it, was guilty of a criminal offense.